mazondo/formalizedata/README.md

 Very much a first version, currently only supports input fields and textarea fields.
 Coming soon:
  - all input types (selects, for example)
  - more data formats (right now just number)

+## Contributing
+Would love any and all help you feel like giving, just please:

+ - Fork the repo
+ - Make sure the tests pass (open the SpecRunner.html file)
+ - Write tests for the functionality you want (They should fail)
+ - Make them pass
+ - Push to your fork and submit a pull request